Kakamotobi/Learned/Computer Science/Computer-System.md

 > The control unit (CU) is a component of a computer's central processing unit (CPU) that directs the operation of the processor. | Wikipedia

 - The control unit is responsible for controlling the order of execution of commands and uses **control signals** to direct how the memory, ALU, and I/O devices should respond to the instructions that the processor received.
+  - i.e. it is the one operating the **machine instruction cycle**.
 ##### Registers
 - **Registers** are quickly and directly accessible temporary memory in the CPU (fastest memory in a computer) where data is stored in bits/byte code.
 - Some registers include: accumulator register, index register, stack pointer, program counter, memory address register, memory buffer register, command register, flag register, general-purpose registers.
-- **Program Counter(PC)**
+###### Program Counter(PC)
 - A register storing the address of the instruction being or to be executed.
 - It automatically increments as instructions are executed.
-- **Memory Address Register(MAR)**
+###### Memory Address Register(MAR)
-  - A register temporarily storing the address of the instruction stored in the Program Counter *before being outputted to the memory bus*.
+- A register temporarily storing the address of the instruction stored in the Program Counter _before being outputted to the memory bus_.
-- **Memory Buffer/Data Register(MBR)**
+###### Memory Buffer Register(MBR)
+- a.k.a.
+Memory Data Register(MDR)
 - A register storing data being transferred to and from main memory.
-  - It serves as a buffer between the CPU and main memory, *which is what allows the two to operate concurrently*.
+- It serves as a buffer between the CPU and main memory, _which allows the two to operate concurrently_.
   - The processor accesses the data in the MBR, which allows the memory unit to start bringing next data from main memory to the MBR.
-- **Instruction Register(IR)**
+###### Instruction Register(IR)
+- a.k.a.
+Current Instruction Register(CIR)
 - A register storing the instruction that was fetched from main memory to be executed now.
-  - It holds the instruction code (operation code) and the operands (data or addresses) needed for the instruction in byte code.
+- It holds the instruction code (opcode) and the operands (data or addresses) needed for the instruction in binary code.
 - Instructions are taken from the IR one at a time by the control unit for the processor to execute.
-- **Accumulator Register**
+##### Accumulator Register(ACC)
 - A general-purpose register storing the result of ALU operations.
 - It is used to hold results and pass arguments to functions.
-- **Stack Pointer**
+##### Stack Pointer
 - A register storing the address for the value that is at the top of the call stack.
-##### Cache
+#### Cache
-- **Cache** memory (L1, L2 Cache) is memory intended to be used to reduce the average time that the Register needs to access data from main memory.
+- **Cache** (L1, L2 Cache) is memory intended to be used to reduce the average time that the Register needs to access data from main memory.
   - Copies of frequently used data from main memory are stored.
   - The closer the cache is to the CPU, the faster that it can be accessed.
 #### Memory Controller